strapi/foodadvisor/README.md

 You will find more information and options in the [**api** README](./api).

-## 3. Start the front-end from the ./client folder
+## 3. Start the front-end

-`Path: ./my-projects/foodadvisor/client`:
+Naviagte to your *./client folder* by running `cd client` from your command line.

-Run the following from your command line:
+In `./my-projects/foodadvisor/client`, run the following from your command line:

 ```
 cd client && yarn install && yarn start